PREPARING YOUTH TO MAKE DECISIONS TODAY AND FOR THEIR FUTURE

 Connecting the Dots

-Connecting the Dots, an interactive career exploration simulation program tripled the number of youth reached, engaging over 4,700 9th- and 10th-grade students in opportunities to learn about careers of interest as well as how to “connect the dots” from 9th grade, through post-secondary, to the workplace.
+Connecting the Dots, an interactive career exploration simulation program, engaged over 3,500 - 9th and 10th-grade students in learning about careers of interest as well as how to "connect the dots" from 9th grade, through post-secondary, to the workplace.

 As a result of the Connecting the Dots program:

-- 80% say 4-H has helped them identify things they are good at and explore their future career options.
+- 90% say this program has helped them explore future career options.

 Next Chapter at Nebraska

-Next Chapter, a college readiness program and a UNL pre-admittance program, is offered to 8th-grade students enrolled in 4-H. Throughout high school, pre-admitted students engage in events, activities, and curriculum during which they will learn how to successfully transition from high school to college.
-In two years, Next Chapter has served over 1,800 youth in all five Extension Districts.
-Coming in 2019, 120 Omaha Bryan High School Freshmen will receive pre-admission letters as part of the first Omaha Public School Next Chapter Retreat.
-The Next Chapter program is also growing through partnerships in Tennessee, Illinois, and New Mexico.
+Next Chapter, a college readiness program and a University of Nebraska–Lincoln pre-admittance program, is offered to 8th-grade students enrolled in 4-H. Throughout high school, pre-admitted students engage in events, activities, and curriculum during which they will learn how to successfully transition from high school to college.
+In two years, Next Chapter has served over 2,000 youth statewide.

 Next Chapter Program